reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 The analysis feature of the ReportPortal makes it possible for the application to check and pass part of the routine duties by itself.

 Auto-analysis take a part of your routine work and defines the reason of the test item failure and sets:

 * a defect type;
 * a link to BTS _(in case if it exists)_;
 * comment _(in case if it exists)_;

-The process f Auto-Analysis is based on previous user-investigated users' results  using the Machine Learning.
+The process of Auto-Analysis is based on previous user-investigated users' results  using the Machine Learning.

 An auto-analyzer is presented by combination of two services: ElasticSearch and Analyzer service.